dkanawat/Marketing-ML-Project/README.md

    Developed a predictive system to target catalog recipients likely to respond and spend.
 Aimed to improve marketing ROI by 15–25%.

 2. **Data Collection & Feature Engineering**
-   Used 4 years of transaction data, demographic information, third-party enrichment, and campaign history.
+   Used 12 months of transaction data, demographic information, third-party enrichment, and campaign history.
 Created 25,000+ features, later reduced to ~200 through Lasso and XGBoost importance.

 3. **Modeling**
    - **Response Model**: XGBoost classifier predicting purchase likelihood (ROC-AUC: 0.763).